Michigan State University Home

 Fabrication

 Please submit your files on MakeAtState.
 We will not accepting files in person or via email.
 If you need help using MakeAtState watch our tutorial.
 If you need more assistance, please call or email us and we will gladly walk you through the process.
 After submitting a file, we will send a price estimate in 1-3 business days.
 You must pay for your job before we can begin your job.
-Please fill out our online form if you are submitting files for a class.

 We are a prototyping facility, not a production facility.
 If you are unsure if your project is production level, your needs will be best suited at a more industrial facility.
 We may be able to accommodate several copies depending on how busy our queue is and the size and complexity of your job.
 Please contact us if you have any questions.